 1. Learn More About the Florida Clean Marina Program (CMP)

-2. Take the Florida Clean Marina Pledge & Submit an Application
+2. Take the Florida Clean Marina Pledge and Submit an Application

 CMP promotes voluntary adoption of measures to reduce pollution from marinas and recreational boats.
 After completing a Clean Marina Application and signing the pledge, you make a commitment to actively pursue practices that protect Florida’s waters from harmful chemicals, excess nutrients and marine debris.
 Upon completion, electronic submission to the Clean Marina Program can be completed by email to Clean.Marina.Program@FloridaDEP.gov.

 3. Conduct a Self-assessment of Your Facility